mf3129/UFC_AR_Poster/README.md

 # UFC_AR_Poster
 UFC Augmented Reality Poster

-Here is an Augmented Reality UFC Poster Project.
-It touches on the nicknames of both fighters.
+Here is an Augmented Reality UFC Poster Project concept.
+It touches on the nicknames of both fighters using both Unity 3D and ARKIT 2.0.
 Enjoy!

 Full Video -> https://www.youtube.com/watch?v=eDlxdOWAqMM